marketcalls/openalgo/README.md

 ### Accessing OpenAlgo

 After completing the setup, access the OpenAlgo platform by navigating to [http://127.0.0.1:5000](http://127.0.0.1:5000) in your web browser.
-Log in using the credentials you defined in the `.env` file.
+Setup the account using  [http://127.0.0.1:5000/setup](http://127.0.0.1:5000/setup)
+Login into openalgo with the credentials and start using OpenAlgo for Automation.

 ### Connecting Trading Platforms